Peter Crisp: Political career

-Crisp came to prominence as the chairman of the Save the Food Bowl Alliance, a community group opposed to the Bracks government's plans to build a toxic waste dump at Nowingi, in north-west Victoria.
-He resigned his position as chairman after winning National Party pre-selection for the local seat of Mildura, contesting the seat against the Independent Russell Savage.
+Crisp came to prominence as the chairman of the Save the Food Bowl Alliance, a community group opposed to the plans of the Bracks government to build a toxic waste dump at Nowingi, in north-west Victoria.
+He resigned his position as chairman after winning National Party pre-selection for the local electorate of Mildura, contesting the seat against the Independent Russell Savage.

 Savage had held Mildura since 1996, and had polled more than 50% of the primary vote in the 2002 election.
-Crisp was able to outpoll Savage 40% to 33% on primary vote and won the seat on preferences, a 25-point swing against the incumbent.
+Crisp was able to out-poll Savage 40% to 33% on primary vote and won the seat on preferences, a 25-point swing against the incumbent.

-In January 2007 the Labor government abandoned plans to build the Nowingi waste dump after an Environmental Effects Statement recommended against the proposal, as well as acknowledging overwhelming community opposition.
+In January 2007, the government abandoned plans to build the Nowingi waste dump after an Environmental Effects Statement recommended against the proposal, as well as acknowledging overwhelming community opposition.

-Crisp was the Nationals spokesperson for Public Transport and Major Projects from 2006 until February 2008 when the Nationals and Liberals entered into coalition.
+Crisp was the Nationals spokesperson for Public Transport and Major Projects from 2006 until February 2008 after the National Party and the Liberal Party entered into a coalition.

+At the 2018 Victorian state election, Crisp was defeated by independent Ali Cupper, a former deputy mayor of the Rural City of Mildura, with a swing against him of over eight percent.